 Solebury School's music program is current, innovative, and unique.

 Approximately one-third of students are enrolled in the music program each trimester.
 We offer seven music performance classes: Chorus, Diversity Music Ensemble, Jazz Roots Ensemble, Master Singers, Solebury Elite Ensemble and Vocal Performance Workshop.
 Each class has several performances throughout the year.
-Non-performing classes are also offered, such as Scoring for Film and Video, Music of the 1960s, Indie Music - Reshaping the Music World, Ear Training and Music Theory, Writing and Arranging Using Finale, Jazz Theory and Composition, Songwriting, and American Song Roots.
+Non-performing classes are also offered, such as Music of the 1960s, Indie Music - Reshaping the Music World, Ear Training and Music Theory, Writing and Arranging Using Finale, Jazz Theory and Composition, and Songwriting.

 These classes are taught by highly skilled teachers who are working music professionals with real-world experience in the music industry and performance arena.
 They bring their contacts, expertise, and experiences into the classroom, creating a wellspring of inventive and impactful classes that often host industry professionals.

 Chorus is a performance class using group and harmony singing in a variety of styles.
 Students learn physical exercises to enhance and improve vocal skills, breathing, coordination, and rhythmic skills.
 The chorus has various opportunities to perform live, and several students have been selected for Bucks County Music Educator's Association County Chorus over the past ten years.

 From Bach to Cold Play to African and Chinese Folk, Diversity Music Ensemble is designed to celebrate musical diversity across different styles, eras and cultures.
 String players of bowed and plucked instruments, vocalists, keyboardists, percussionists, and wind players are all welcomed.
 Also in the spirit of musical diversity, we often collaborate with students of other ensembles or other select musicians at Solebury.
 Students learn the art of building a strong musical team, being rhythmically in sync, and playing the supportive role as well as the solo within a group.